RubixML/ML/docs/extracting-data.md

 ```

 ## SQL
 Medium to large datasets will often be stored in an RDBMS (relational database management system) like [MySQL](https://www.mysql.com), [PostgreSQL](https://www.postgresql.org), or [SQLite](https://www.sqlite.org).
 Relational databases allow you to query large amounts of data on-the-fly and can be very flexible.
 PHP comes with robust relational database support through its [PDO](https://www.php.net/manual/en/book.pdo.php) interface.
-The following example uses PDO and the `fetchAll()` method to return the first 1,000 rows fo data from the `patients` table.
-Then we'll load those sample into an [Unlabeled](datasets/unlabeled.md) dataset object using the standard constructor.
+The following example uses PDO and the `fetchAll()` method to return the first 1,000 rows of data from the `patients` table.
+Then, we'll load those sample into an [Unlabeled](datasets/unlabeled.md) dataset object using the standard constructor.

-**Example**

 ```php
 use Rubix\ML\Datasets\Unlabeled;